Colonisation of Rarotonga

 Main site of Rarotonga

 Obviously, the main marae of the Rarotonga island was the marae owned by ruling family – Makea.
 Their sanctuary – Arai Te Tonga – was as public as it may be: the main road of the island went through it.
-Ariki of Makea (you still manage to follow the terminology of Polynesian civilisation?) was living next to the Ara Metua road some 100 m to the east from marae and there, next to the road and facing it, were aligned stone seats used for ceremonies by the representatives of other families of island.
+Ariki of Makea (you still manage to follow the terminology of Polynesian civilization?) was living next to the Ara Metua road some 100 m to the east from marae and there, next to the road and facing it, were aligned stone seats used for ceremonies by the representatives of other families of island.

 Arai Te Tonga – the sanctuary itself – still exists and consists of many very important parts.